seralexeev/xrabbit.dev/README.md

   - 130-1.mp4
 ```

-There is also an IMU in the camera.
+There’s also an IMU in the camera.
 Accelerometer gyroscope and magnetometer.

 ---